 - I don’t think [the reason for the deduction of the uniform charge] matters if the deduction reduced the wages below minimum wage.

-That email chain was concluded by Mr. Simpson with the obvious understanding that he was aware of the issue and would (supposedly) look into it.
+Mr. Simpson concluded that email chain with the apparent understanding that he was aware of the issue and would (supposedly) look into it.
 Id.

 3. Minimum wages are due Plaintiff under the FMWA for $122.94.